FluffySnowman/fluffysnowman.github.io/about.markdown

 This is a website where one can learn more about computers, networks, operating systems and just random blogging!

-For any queries or corrections for the website, please contact me at [thefluffysnowmanyt@gmail.com](mailto:thefluffysnowmanyt@gmail.com) or on [Twitter](https://twitter.com/FluffySnowmanYT){:target="\_blank"}.
+For any queries or corrections for the website, please contact me at [thefluffysnowmanyt@gmail.com](mailto:thefluffysnowmanyt@gmail.com).

 # About me

 Telegram QR code:

 ![telegramqrcodefluffysnowman](/assets/pics/telegram_fluffysnowman.png){: style="float: left"}
 Name's Fluffy.
 I've been using a computer since I was 5 years old.
 Made my first computer malware at the age of 8 and since then I've been programming, hacking and more.
-Feel free to contact me on [Twitter](https://twitter.com/FluffySnowmanYT) or [Email](mailto:thefluffysnowmanyt@gmail.com) or Discord: `FluffySnowman#1337` or Telegram: [`@FluffySnowman`](https://t.me/FluffySnowman){:target="\_blank"} if you just want to chat about technology or anything really.
+Feel free to contact me on [Email](mailto:thefluffysnowmanyt@gmail.com) or Discord: `FluffySnowman#1337` or Telegram: [`@FluffySnowman`](https://t.me/FluffySnowman){:target="\_blank"} if you just want to chat about technology or anything really.

 <br>